Schools plan for potential of remote learning into the fall

 "This is where it gets tough.
 So how do you say you're opening in September when we need to get these questions answered?" he asked.

-A parent coalition in Evanston, Illinois, has asked Superintendent Eric Witherspoon what assurances he could give that Evanston Township High School will provide in-person learning in the 2021-22 academic year.
+A parent coalition in Evanston, Ill., has asked Superintendent Eric Witherspoon what assurances he could give Evanston Township High School will provide in-person learning in the 2021-22 academic year.

 "We are witnessing a real crisis in our community," Laurel O'Sullivan, the parent of an Evanston high school junior, said by phone.
 "We are a coalition that includes medical and mental health experts who are, in their practices in the community, daily seeing kids experiencing a huge surge in mental and emotional health crises. ...
 It's a social, emotional and academic crisis that we're seeing."